What You Got (Abs song)

-"What You Got" is the debut solo single of English singer and former Five member Abs, written by Abs, Richard "Biff" Stannard, and Julian Gallagher.
+"What You Got" is a song by English singer and former Five member Abs, written by Abs, Richard "Biff" Stannard, and Julian Gallagher.
 Produced by the latter two, the track is based on Althea & Donna's 1977 song "Uptown Top Ranking", so Errol Thompson, Joe Gibbs, and Althea & Donna are given writing credits.
-The female vocals on the song are provided by Dawn Joseph, Shernette May, and Sharon Murphy.
+The female vocals on the song were performed by Dawn Joseph, Shernette May, and Sharon Murphy.

 "What You Got" was released as the lead single from Abs' debut album, Abstract Theory (2003), and was the first single released by a solo Five member following their split in November 2001.
 Issued on 19 August 2002, the single reached number four on the UK Singles Chart, entered the top 10 in Ireland and New Zealand, and became a top-40 hit in several other European countries and Australia.

 Critical reception

 In his weekly chart commentary, British columnist James Masterton praised the "Uptown Top Ranking" sample, calling it a "perfect tribute", but wrote that the song is an example of "throwaway pop".
 British trade paper Music Week called the song's hook "infectious" and predicted the song would become a summer hit.